Populism in Canada: 20th century

 Multiple important populist political movements were formed throughout Canada in the 20th century.
-Western Canada and the Canadian Prairies in particular were the source of origin of a number of Canada's populist movements in the 20th century.
+Western Canada and the Canadian Prairies in particular were the birthplace of a number of Canada's populist movements in the 20th century.
+Quebec would also see its fair share of populists movements especially at a provincial level.

 United Farmers movement

 In 1921, both Liberals and Conservatives lost to the United Farmers of Alberta (UFA) in the 1921 provincial election.
 The United Farmers of Alberta (UFA) and United Farmers of Saskatchewan (UFS) were formed by Prairie farmers that rejected party-dominated parliamentary representation advocated a quasi-syndicalist system of functional representation in a delegate democracy.
+This movement was motivated by federally imposed tariffs and freight rates which put pressure on farmers in the prairies.
 The UFA governed the province of Alberta from 1921 to 1935.

+Union Nationale

+Union Nationale was founded in the aftermath of the 1935 Quebec general election, when the newly founded Action libérale nationale under former Quebec liberal Paul Gouin and Conservative Party of Quebec under Maurice Duplessis failed to diminish the majority government of the Liberal Party of Quebec under Louis-Alexandre Taschereau.
+Gouin and Duplessis formally merged their parties on 20 June 1936 to form Union Nationale (national union) with Duplessis as their leader.
+Duplessis built Union Nationale as a nationalist, right-wing populist party with stanch opposition to communism and strict adherence to Clerico-nationalism, economic liberalism and Quebec nationalism.